Berserk-Games/Tabletop-Simulator-API/docs/object.md

 the behavior.

 !!!example
-	The "Counter" Object has a `counter` member variable.
+	The "Counter" Object has a `Counter` member variable.
 We'll use it to increment and retrieve the counter's value.
 	```lua
 	object.counter.increment()
 	print("The counter value is now " .. object.Counter.getValue())